 The George Washington Bridge (Hwy 99) is the high bridge, while the Fremont Bridge (Fremont Avenue) is the bright blue and orange drawbridge.

 Being freshwater and thus easier on the hulls of ships, these waters are popular for shipbuilders and for docking your boat.
 All along the lake and the ship canal you’ll be able to peek inside the workshops of builders large and small and occasionally get to see some impressive mega yachts.

-Next up, the Montlake Cut is the site of the Windermere Cup, a rowing event which opens boating season in Seattle since 1987.
+Next up on our Lake Union Boat Cruise, the Montlake Cut is the site of the Windermere Cup, a rowing event which opens boating season in Seattle since 1987.
 The University of Washington is a formidable rowing school.
 They’ve been rowing since 1900 and have won the national championship numerous times.
 A Washington crew famously won gold at the 1936 Olympic Games in Berlin.